+86 755 8671 9955

 Best for: Manufacturing and distribution companies

-Epicor Kinetic (formerly Epicor ERP) is purpose-built for manufacturing.
-It covers discrete, process, and mixed-mode manufacturing with deep functionality for production planning, shop floor control, and quality management.
+Epicor Kinetic is purpose-built for manufacturing.
+It covers discrete, process, and mixed-mode manufacturing with deep functionality for production planning, shop floor control, MRP, MES, and quality management.

 Strengths: